 The implications of having a jury that only has to agree on the final decision, rather than on the underlying facts that make up that decision, is serious.
 It lets the prosecutor succeed even without focusing on one version of the story, and instead lets them pursue several different possibilities.
 This forces your defense attorney to protect against multiple interpretations of what happened.

 Even though your right to a unanimous jury verdict is not all that it is made out to be, that doesn’t make it any less important of a right.
 Additionally, it is not a reason not to take a case to trial if there is any doubt that you committed the crime you’re being charged for.
 Solid criminal defense attorneys like William T. Bly defend your rights and interests both in and out of court, before, during, and after the trial.
-Contact the law office of William T. Bly online or at (207) 571-8146.
+Contact us by calling one of our offices or reach out directly online.